How to Encourage Your Child to Make Friends at Summer Camp

 YMCA summer camps enroll campers from a cross-section of area schools, giving your kids the chance to expand their social circle beyond the faces they see around the neighborhood and during the school year.
 Even if your child already knows some people at summer camp, it is still an excellent opportunity to practice the life skill of making new friends.

 YMCA camp counselors are all well equipped with activities and tools to help break the ice.
-“There will be games done in small groups to help children learn each other’s names, learn about a shared interest, and get to know each other,” said Mark Hoy, Camp Director at the West Chester Area YMCA.
+“There will be games done in small groups to help children learn each other’s names, learn about a shared interest and get to know each other,” says Mark Hoy, Camp Director at the West Chester Area YMCA.

-But before camp even starts, parents can begin preparing their kids.
+But before camp even starts, parents can begin preparing their children.
 Here are a few suggestions that can help your kids get ready to meet new people and make new friends.

 Keep it Positive

-Everyone starting summer camp will be experiencing something new.
+Everyone who is starting summer camp will be experiencing something new.
 Whether it’s a new activity or just new faces, kids may have some “jitters” about getting started.
-Parents can help their children relax by showing a positive attitude and letting them know how excited they are for their child to attend camp.
-Amy White, Senior Director of Youth Development at the West Chester Area YMCA, said it this way, “When a child knows that their parents believe in all the benefits of summer camp, and put trust in the counselors, it helps them to relax and get excited about the possibilities.”
+Parents can help their children relax by showing a positive attitude and letting them know how excited they are for them to attend camp and helping their child to find an aspect of camp they are excited for too.

 Get the Lay of the Land